Inazuma Eleven GO 2: Chrono Stone: Plot

-When Arion Sherwind returns to Raimon, he finds out that all his teammates and friends are no longer members of the Raimon Soccer Club, as it does not exist anymore.
+When Arion Sherwind (松風天馬, Matsukaze Tenma) returns to Raimon, he finds out that all his teammates and friends are no longer members of the Raimon Soccer Club, as it does not exist anymore.
 An international organization hell-bent on erasing soccer called El Dorado has sent Alpha, an assassin from the future, as soccer has become a fearsome weapon in the future.

-Arion is saved by Fei Rune and his companion Clark von Wunderbar, who comes from 200 years in the future to help Arion to protect soccer.
+Arion is saved by Fei Rune and his companion Clark von Wunderbar (クラーク・ワンダバット, Clark Wonderbot), who comes from 200 years in the future to help Arion to protect soccer.
 After they fix the timeline to the original state, Raimon Soccer Club is back, but El Dorado keeps sending assassin teams to destroy Raimon Soccer Club, and so the team go on a quest to assemble The Strongest Eleven in History and collect their aura to strengthen themselves in order to defeat El Dorado.

 Gameplay

 Chrono Stone offers several new gameplay aspects.
 "Armourfying" turns an Fighting Spirit into wearable amour, which gives the player full control of the avatar's offensive and defensive power.
 Completely new to Chrono Stone is Mixi-Max, which allows two characters to transfer their auras between each other.
 When activated, Mixi-Max transforms the player into a "hybrid" of themselves and their Mixi-Max partner, allowing them to utilise their partner's power.